Wacom-Developer/sdk-for-devices-android/GETTING-STARTED.md

 ## Build the Sample Application

-* Clone this repository onto your computer e.g. to C:\CDL
+* Clone this repository onto your computer
 * Open Android Studio
 * Either press "Open an Existing Android Studio Project" or click File > Open...
-* Navigate to will-sdk-for-devices-cdl-android-samples/WillDevicesSampleApp.
+* Navigate to WillDevicesSampleApp.
 Press Choose, or OK
 * Wait for the Gradle execution to complete.
 You should see "app" appear as a build configuration
 * Add the downloaded SDKs as modules to the project.
-You will need **will-sdk-X.X.X.aar** ,**CDL-X.X.X.aar** and **CDLCore-X.X.X.aar**
 * You can do this by File > New > New Module > Import .JAR/.AAR Package
 * Make sure to include them in the settings.gradle file as well.
 * Build the project and check there are no errors